tiara150/Portfolio_DSFB2/README.md

 Programming Languages
 :   **R** R is what I use most for programming.
 I have been working with R for about 6 months now and I have had several assignments on R. These can also be found on my Github page. (link below).
+:   **bash** I am also familiar with programming in Bash, but I can learn a bit more about it.

 : https://github.com/tiara150/Portfolio_DSFB2.git